Soul of Chogokin Gx-59 Mirai Robo Daltanious

 …..
 Ok… that was an ordeal.
 I had to repeatedly read each side of the box along with the manual cover to get the complete message.
 Thanks a lot Bandai!
 I wish they just added an extra page for the uninterrupted text.

-Set in the Year 1995 (lol), Earth has been invaded by the aliens known as the Akrons.
+Set in the Year 1995 (series aired in 1979), Earth has been invaded by the aliens known as the Akrons.
 Our main hero, Kento Tate, encounters the Helian scientist Doctor Earl, a refugee from another planet that was also attacked by the Akrons.
 Kento is forced to pilot the Robot Atlaus which combines with the cyborg lion Beralios and the Gunper (piloted by his friend Hiiragi Danji) to form Daltanious.

 Later on in the series, it’s revealed that Kento is actually the son of the king of Helios, Harin (aka Hayato Tate), who was exiled to Earth after being believed to be a clone of the king of Helios, Emperor Kroppen.